PLANNING TERMS EXPLAINED

 Your relatives and creditors are officially notified of your death.

 If your will is contested by your heirs, your Executor must prove your will is valid.

-Depending on the contents of your will, and on the number of your debts, the executor may have to decide whether or not to sell some or all of your property (real estate and personal belongings).
+Depending on the contents of your will, and on the number of your debts, your Executor may have to decide whether or not to sell some or all of your property (real estate and personal belongings).
 For example, if your will makes a number of cash gifts but your estate consists mostly of valuable artwork, your collection might have to be appraised and sold to produce the money necessary to make those cash gifts.
-Or, if you have many outstanding debts, your executor might have to sell some of your property to pay those debts before they can give any of your property to those you named in your will to receive it.
+Or, if you have many outstanding debts, your Executor might have to sell some of your property to pay those debts before they can give any of your property to those you named in your will to receive it.

-Once taxes, debts, and legal fees are paid, the court will grant your executor permission to divide what’s left of your property among the recipients you named in your will.
+Once taxes, debts, and legal fees are paid, the court will grant your Executor permission to divide what’s left of your property among the recipients you named in your will.